ShahnavazKazi/HtmlElementIdGenerator/README.md

 ## Usage

-In gulpfile.js, in generate-missing-ids task, pecify file(s) which you want to generate ids for in the first argument of gulp.src.
-You can specify wildcards as well or target files under given folder by specifying it in base property.
+In gulpfile.js, in generate-missing-ids task, specify file(s) which you want to generate ids for in the first argument of `gulp.src`.
+You can specify wildcards as well or target files under given folder by specifying it in the `base` property.
 Run below command after that and the specified files updated with ids.
-The format of automatically added ids would filename_counter.
+The format of automatically added ids would `filename_counter`.

 `gulp generate-missing-ids`